 Students who do not earn their degree within the maximum timeframe will also be placed in "Not Meet" status.
 No aid will be awarded and or disbursed during subsequent semester unless the student has made appeal and the appeal has been granted.

 Reinstatement of Financial Aid

-Reinstatement of financial aid after being placed in a "Not Meet" status is achieved in the one of the following ways:
+Reinstatement of financial aid after being placed in a "Not Meet" status: